Table of Contents

 • Heavy and non-moveable

 Our recommendations?
 Unless you’re looking for a toy, go for a slate bed table and own a proper pool table that will last you at least a few years.
-Gameplay is everything with pool and if the ball doesn’t roll right, there’s really no point.
+Gameplay is everything with pool and if the ball doesn’t roll right or play well, it’s only a matter of time that the pool table becomes unplayable and an utter waste of money.

 Dining Pool or Regular Pool?